pupak250194/Physical-Methods-of-Biology---Enzyme-Reactions/README.md

 The repository is composed of the following:

 * `GUIs`: directory containing the GUIs to investigate different types of chemical reactions and containing the `Simulatior-Outputs` subfolder, where all simulation results are saved automatically.
-* `SimulationFunctionsOnly.py file`: file containing the functions required to run the simulation.
+* `SimulationFunctionsOnly.py file`: file containing the functions required to run the simulation for the deterministic solution of the system.
 * `Stochastic chemical kinetics`: repository containing all files required to perform stochastic simulations.

 Note that for the deterministic case the system is solved directly by running the GUI for the selected reaction, whereas for the stochastic case specific C++ libraries are required and need to be integrated into the GUI files - see the **Stochastic chemical kinetics** section for further detail.
 The repository also contains a pdf file about the project, containing more detailed theoretical backgrounds, some relevant outputs and their interpretation.